 I slowly lower myself into the pool.
-There is just barely enough time to let the wonderful warmth seep in, then we all hurry out, dress and run back to the zendo.
+There is just barely enough time to let the wonderful warmth scep in, then we all hurry out, dress and run back to the zendo.
 The schedule at Tassajara is rigidly structured and you move to the sound of the han, the drum and the bell automatically.
 "Our way of training," Dick Baker told me, "is to limit students in time and space so that their entire day is reduced to essentials.
 There is no opportunity for personal time.
-The student doesn't have to think about anything and we try to make it so that he can't.
+The student obesn't have to think about anything and we try to make it so that he can't.
 If he starts to think he can't keep up with the schedule.
 This forces the student to deal with himself and his relationships with other people."

-Every activity at Zen Mountain is: held to be of equal importance.
-All is an aspect of the practice of Zen.
+Every activity at Zen Mountain is held to be of equal importance.
+All is an aspect of the practice of Zem.
 There is no distinction between zazen and peeling onions.
 Nothing is preparation for anything else.
 Everything is what it is.
-In cultivating this attitude, the student becomes aware that there is no distinction between the mundane and the spiritual, trivial and important, slight and profound.
+In cultivating this attitude, the student becomes aware that there is no distinction between Simplicity and peace are the mainstays of life at Tassajara Springs, where Zen Buddhists and guests live and meditate in bucolic surroundings like these.
+At left, kerosene lamps are filled.
+Below, a map sits in traditional lotus position during zazen.
+Bottom, students are served their meal of barley rice and oatmeat, while another rakes leaves.

+the mundane and the spiritual, trivial and important, slight and profound.
 The student also becomes aware how he and everything else is constantly changing and learns to go with the changes by accepting everything for what it is.

 A lot of this becomes real to me in the ritual of the meal.
 We are now again in the zendo, this time facing the aisle, with our oryoki, the eating bowls before us.
-They are wrapped in white napkins in the prescribed manner, together with eating utensils.
-After singing a series of gathas, or verses (". . . may we be relieved from self-clinging /Continued
+They are wrapped in white mapkins in the prescribed manner, together with eating utensils.
+After singing a series of gathas, or verses (", . , may we be relieved from self-clinging /Continued